M4tiasToreta/ProjectMLclassification/README.md

 ### Libraries used throughout this document

-The following libraries(along with many others used while the creative process of the competition) can also seen in the main or tests python archives in this repository)
+The following libraries(along with many others used while the creative process of the competition) can also be seen in the main.py or tests.py python archives in this repository.

 ```
 import pandas as pd